 Not all gas backups are so serious, and some are quite easily solved.
-How do you know if you have an urgent repair?
+So how do you know if you need an urgent repair?

 There are some pretty normal reasons why you may smell sewer gas in parts of your house that are easily fixed.

 Water traps, sometimes called P-traps or S-traps, are commonly located near floor drains and laundry tubs and are underneath every sink in the house.
 They work by trapping water inside the curve and blocking the gas from traveling back into the house.
 If the trap is dried out, the sewer gas has a clear path into the house.
 If the smell is coming from a sink, simply run the water for a few seconds to restore the trap.
 If the smell is coming from a floor drain, pour a pitcher of water down the drain to restore the proper function.
 Traps dry out when they haven't been used much, the air in the house is very dry, or there is a leak somewhere before the trap.

 Check the clean-out plugs for the house traps or any trapped main line.
 Clean-out plugs are access points in the main sewer lines, usually at the foundation walls.
 They provide access to snake out the line and prevent gases from traveling into your dwelling.
 Clean-out lines are places for easy removal of clogs.
 The lines are capped so sewer gas cannot escape into the house.
 If one or more of these caps are missing or broken, this can be the culprit of the smell.
 You can buy a replacement plug at any hardware store.

 In between the toilet flange and the base of the toilet, there should be a wax ring to provide a water and airtight seal.
 This wax ring can occasionally leak or become compromised, letting sewer gas into the home.
 If that's your cause, you'll need to replace the wax ring on the toilet.